Kanchenjunga Base Camp Trekking - 24 Days

 • Train your Body: The journey is normally a strenuous journey and may requires lengthy hours of walking each day.
 As a result, it is essential to begin preparing your body several months before the expedition.
 Regular activity, such as hiking, jogging, cycling, or swimming, should help you increase endurance, strength, and cardiovascular fitness.

 • Acclimatize Properly: This is the most important task you need to consider before embarking the trek.
 As the trek involves trekking at high elevations, good acclimatization is essential to avoid altitude sickness.
 Acclimatization can be accomplished by spending a few days at higher elevations before to the walk and taking rest days along the way to enable your body to adjust.
-Trekking Planner Nepal arrange the itinerary as per your requirement with enough days for acclimatization.
+Trekking Planner Nepal arranges the itinerary as per your requirement, with enough days for acclimatization.

 • Backpacking: Having the proper equipment is vital for a successful hike.
-Warm and waterproof gear, strong hiking boots, a decent quality backpack, a sleeping bag, and a high-quality trekking pole are all recommended.
+Warm and waterproof gear, strong hiking boots, a decent-quality backpack, a sleeping bag, and a high-quality trekking pole are all recommended.
 You may also pack a portable water filter or water purification pills to guarantee that you have safe drinking water during the walk.

 • Mental Preparation: High-altitude trekking may be both physically and mentally demanding.
 As a result, it is important to psychologically prepare oneself by having reasonable expectations, being positive, and maintaining a positive mindset throughout the journey.